Dr. Peters is the chief executive officer of Yumanity Therapeutics and a member of the board of directors.

-Previously, Dr. Coles was chairman and chief executive officer of Onyx Pharmaceuticals, Inc., which was acquired by Amgen in late 2013.
-Under his leadership, Onyx introduced two new innovative cancer medicines to patients and established the company’s international presence outside of the U.S. Prior to joining Onyx in 2008, he was president, chief executive officer and a member of the board of directors of NPS Pharmaceuticals, Inc. Before joining NPS Pharmaceuticals in 2005, Dr. Coles was senior vice president of commercial operations at Vertex Pharmaceuticals Inc., and earlier, held a number of executive positions at Bristol- Myers Squibb Company and positions of increasing responsibility at Merck & Co., Inc.
+Previously, Dr. Coles served as chair and chief executive officer of Onyx Pharmaceuticals, Inc., which was acquired by Amgen Inc. in 2013.
+Prior to Onyx, he was president, chief executive officer and a member of the board of directors of NPS Pharmaceuticals, Inc. Before joining NPS Pharmaceuticals, Dr. Coles was senior vice president of commercial operations at Vertex Pharmaceuticals Inc., and earlier, held several executive positions at Bristol-Myers Squibb Company and positions of increasing responsibility at Merck & Co., Inc.

-Educated at Johns Hopkins University, he earned a medical degree from Duke University and a master’s degree in public health from Harvard University.
+Dr. Coles was educated at Johns Hopkins University, earned a medical degree from Duke University, and a master’s degree in public health from Harvard University.
 He completed his cardiology and internal medicine training at Massachusetts General Hospital and was a research fellow at Harvard Medical School.